 The party that is liable for an injury caused by a trampoline will depend on the exact circumstances of your case.
 How the injury occurred, and all potentially responsible parties must be considered first.
 The three parties that are often named in trampoline injury cases are:

 Once an investigation has been completed by your trampoline injury lawyer, you will know which type of lawsuit to file.
-If the manufacturer is responsible, you have the option of suing in a products liability case.
+If the manufacturer is responsible, you have the option of suing in a products liability case, our Milford product liability lawyers are quite knowledgeable about this process..
 Whereas, when a trampoline owner is liable, it will fall under premises liability theory.
 Lastly, a negligence action can be taken against another user who is responsible for your injury.

 If a trampoline injury occurred while at a trampoline park, and you signed a liability waiver, this doesn’t mean you cannot file a personal injury lawsuit.
 Especially if you were exposed to unreasonably dangerous conditions.